donfroula/wifi_beehive_lamps/README.md

 You need to load the ESP8266 board definitions into the Arduino IDE before compiling.
 I used the default board settings.

 You need to hard-code your SSID and wifi password into the code.
-After loading the first time, open the serial console on the Arduino IDE.
+After loading the first time, open the serial console on the Arduino IDE and set it to 115,200 baud.
 The program will print the connection status and the assigned DHCP IP address.
 Use the indicated URL to manually control the LEDs.

+A version is supplied that allows you to set a static IP address.
+Modify the settings at the beginning of the code to match your network configuration.

 The code runs a lamp test on power-up, lighting each LED in turn, then beeping once.
 The red LED will then flash until the initial WIFI connection completes.
 The unit then indicates WIFI status by giving a very brief flash on the green LED every 15 seconds to indicate the unit is connected.
 If the green LED is switched on, the green LED will blink "off" in the same fashion as a status and heartbeat indicator.

+If the unit does not connect to the wifi network, try powering cycliing the unit.
+Occasioinally the initial connection fails after uploading the code.

 Similarly, if WIFI connectivity is lost, the red LED will blink every 15 secondss along with a low beep.
 Inverse blinking is used if the red LED is already lit.